-The predoctoral psychology residency programs provide a supervised opportunity for the integrated application of the theoretical, clinical, professional, and ethical knowledge and skills acquired during graduate training.
+The Predoctoral Psychology Residency Programs provide a supervised opportunity for the integrated application of the theoretical, clinical, professional, and ethical knowledge and skills acquired during graduate training.
 Residents are expected to develop core competence in the assessment and treatment of patients with a range of psychiatric, developmental, medical, learning, neurological, behavioural, and emotional difficulties, and more highly developed and independent skills in evidence-based treatment approaches.
 Supervision in the acquisition and refinement of assessment, formulation, and therapeutic skills is available in behavioural, psychodynamic, cognitive, family, group, neuropsychological, and rehabilitation principles and techniques.
 Residents are exposed to the work of Psychologists on interdisciplinary inpatient and outpatient teams and have the opportunity to develop skills collaborating with health care professionals from other disciplines, schools, and community agencies.
-During their program they are expected to see patients from diverse cultural backgrounds.
+During their residency year, Residents are expected to see patients from diverse cultural backgrounds.
 They also participate in teaching, research and supervision experiences along with seminar series involving case formulation and didactic presentations and on ethical and professional standards.

-Funding for the Resident positions is currently around $39,000.
-Vacation pay and sick time are paid in lieu of and are equivalent to that of any starting full time (temporary) staff member at HHS.
+Funding for the Resident positions is currently $39,800 for the year.
+Starting in the 2018-2019 residency cycle, residents are entitled to 10 paid vacation days and 12 paid statutory holidays, in lieu of benefits.
 Residents are provided with dedicated office space and technology and current professional assessment materials and equipment.

 Further information on Accreditation can be obtained from the CPA Accreditation Office - 141 Laurier Avenue West, Suite 702, Ottawa, Ontario K1P 5J3